MGessinger/Cascade/doc/source/jade.rst

 Arithmetic
 --------------

 Simple arithmetic has been implemented to work with varibles of type *diff_op*.
 Addition and subtraction as well as multiplication and division by a scalar are implemented as method extensions to the +,-,*,/ functions of the Base package.
 Due to limitations in Nemo's type promotion (e.g. from *fmpz* to *acb*), multiplication might fail if the types are incomptible.
 However all Julia base types are fully supported.

 Because a variable of type :type:`jade_ode` represents a differential operator, they are callable on any polynomial, that supports Nemo's *derivative* function.

 Solving ODEs
 --------------------

-.. function:: Jade.set_polynomial(ode::acb_ode, index::Integer, polynomial::acb_poly)

-	Replace the polynomial at *index* by *polynomial*.
-If *ode* has already been translated before, the data will be cleared first. *order* will be adjusted accordingly.
-Remember that Julia counts from 1!

 .. function:: Jade.power_series(ode::acb_ode,p::acb_poly,n::Integer)

 	Copute a power series solution of *ode*, which converges when evaluated at *target*, through Cascade.
 The precision is automatically determined from the polynomials in *ode*.
 The inital values are taken from *p*, which also stores the result.

-.. function:: Jade.monodromy(ode::acb_ode,z0=0)
+.. function:: Jade.monodromy(ode::acb_ode)

-	Compute the monodromy matrix of *ode* around *z0* through Cascade.
-The value of *z0* defaults to zero.
+	Compute the monodromy matrix of *ode* about the origin through Cascade.